webxos/macroslow/docs/gibs-guide.md

-# GIBS Integration Guide for WebXOS Vial MCP SDK
+# GIBS Telescope Integration Guide for WebXOS Vial MCP SDK

 This guide details how to integrate NASA's Global Imagery Browse Services (GIBS) into the WebXOS Vial MCP SDK for real-time Earth imagery visualization.